Did you know that “soap” is a regulated word by the U.S. Food & Drug Administration (FDA)?

 If you’ve ever picked up a bar labeled “beauty bar,” “moisturizing bar,” or “cleansing bar,” you might assume it’s just another name for soap—but it’s not.
 Many big-name brands use synthetic detergents instead of real soap ingredients, which is why they can’t legally call their products “soap.”
 (Want to know the full story?
 Check out our guide on What is a Beauty Bar?)

 Want to experience the difference?
-Shop our handcrafted goat milk soap today.
+Shop our handcrafted goat milk soaps today.